ksiv/java-interview-tasks/README.md

 2. to think of my implementations.
 3. to look for other implementations in the net.
 4. when I have time put in on GitHub for being accessible to other people.

+So in the step 3 I often find interesting solutions, small tricks that simply absent in examples on some respectable sites.

 It is mandatory in step 1 in real life project to work on specifications.
 It's not on interviews or exams but might be handy.